 Italian winter sales usually start about 6 January, right after all the Christmas shopping is done.
-Italian summer sales start on or around 1 July and each runs for about a month.
-In 2019, the Italian sales start in Rome on 6 July and will officially end on 14 August.
+Italian summer sales start on or around 1 July and each runs for just under two months.
+In 2020, the Italian sales start in Rome on 4 January and will officially end on 28 February.

 Italian retailers are required to put the starting price + the percent discount + the sale price on the tags.
 It’s a way of ensuring they don’t claim something is marked down when it’s really still originally priced.

 I love the saldi and usually come home with shirts, jeans, and shoes that are marked down 70%.